Michael McKenzie

 Izzy Eryavec

-Voice, Piano, Guitar, Ukulele, and Bass
+Voice, Piano, Guitar, Ukulele, Bass

 Izzy is an enthusiastic singer, musician, songwriter, and actor, and a recent graduate of Sheridan College’s Music Theatre Performance program.
 She specializes in teaching guitar, voice, bass, and piano, and brings a love of styles ranging from rock and pop to jazz and musical theatre.
 Creating a fun, supportive environment is central to Izzy’s teaching approach, helping students feel inspired, confident, and excited to learn.